Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Hardness of

 \PPAthm* \begin{proof} Let $\Psi = \exists X_1\ldots X_n:\Phi(X_1,\ldots,X_n)$ be an instance of \PETRNew.
-Recall that we can assume that if $\Psi$ is a {\sc yes}-instance, then it has a solution, in which the values of variables are in the interval $(0,\lambda)$ with $\lambda = 5$.
-We construct a plane graph $G_\Psi=(V,E)$, a face area assignment $\mathcal A$ of inner faces of $G_\Psi$, and fixed positions of a subset of vertices, such that $G_\Psi$ has a realizing drawing respecting pre-drawn vertices if and only if $\Phi$ is satisfiable by real values from the interval $(0,\lambda)$.
+Recall that we can assume that if $\Psi$ is a {\textsc yes}-instance, then it has a solution, in which the values of variables are in the interval $(0,\lambda)$ with $\lambda = 5$.
+We construct a plane graph $G_\Psi=(V,E)$, a (positive) area assignment $\mathcal A$ of inner faces of $G_\Psi$, and fixed positions of a subset of vertices, such that $G_\Psi$ has a realizing drawing respecting pre-drawn vertices if and only if $\Phi$ is satisfiable by real values from the interval $(0,\lambda)$.

+Consider the incidence graph of $\Phi$.
+It is straightforward to verify that a planar drawing of this graph can be modified to an embedding in which \begin{itemize} [topsep=1pt,itemsep=-1pt,partopsep=1pt,parsep=1pt, leftmargin=0.8cm] \item each edge is represented by a polyline consisting of vertical and horizontal segments, \item the polylines of edges sharing a vertex might partially overlap -- the common part, called a bundle, is a polyline that contains the common vertex, \item each vertex representing a variable is incident to one bundle of edges. \end{itemize} \autoref{fig:incidenceGraph} depicts an example of such an embedding.
+We will construct the instance of \PPA, based on the formula $\Psi$ and its incidence graph.

-Consider the incidence graph of $\Phi$ and fix an orthogonal plane drawing on an integer grid, see \autoref{fig:incidenceGraph} for an example.
-We design several types of gadgets: {\em variable gadgets} representing variables, as well as {\em inversion} and {\em addition gadgets}, realizing corresponding constraints.
+We design several types of gadgets: {\em variable gadgets} representing variables, as well as {\em inversion} and {\em addition gadgets}, realizing the corresponding constraints.
 Moreover, we construct {\em wires} and {\em splitters} in order to copy and transport information.
 Some vertices in our gadgets will have prescribed positions.
-We call such vertices \emph{fixed} and all other vertices are \emph{flexible}.
+We call such vertices \emph{fixed} and we call all other vertices \emph{flexible}.

-The \emph{variable gadget} for a variable $X$ consists of eight fixed vertices $a,b,c,d,e,f,g,h$ and one flexible $v_x$, see left image of \autoref{fig:var}.
+The \emph{variable gadget} for a variable $X$ consists of four fixed vertices $a$, $b$, $c$, $d$ and one flexible $v_x$, see the left image of \autoref{fig:var}.
+The fixed vertices $a,b,c,d$ form a square of area $1$.
+Observe that the prescribed area of the face $a,d,v_x,c,b$ and planarity constraint force $v_x$ to be on the segment $cd$.
+Now the length of the segment $cv_x$ specifies the value of $X$, divided by the scaling factor $\lambda$.
+We symbolized this segment by a bold gray line in \autoref{fig:var}.